Smart ways to manage an inheritance

 Save the world

-It used to be that if you wanted to do good, you could give money to charity.
+It used to be that if you wanted to do good, you would give money to charity.
 This may have offered some tax benefits, but you handed over your capital and left it to others to decide how it was used.
-Today there are ways to do good and keep control over your investments.
-Impact investing is growing rapidly in popularity as a means to achieve a measurable social or environmental impact while receiving a financial return.
-Notably, impact investments can make a measurable difference in areas such as climate change, the circular economy or healthcare.
+Today there are ways to do good while keeping control over how your money is being used.
+Impact fund investing is growing rapidly in popularity as a means to achieve a measurable social or environmental impact, as well as receiving a financial return.

-Impact funds often deliver strong financial performance, because responsible companies and activities today benefit from increasing public policy support.
+Impact funds may well deliver strong financial performance, because responsible companies and activities today benefit from increasing public policy support.

-It is not just about doing good – impact funds often deliver strong financial performance, because responsible companies and activities today benefit from increasing public policy support.
-Equally, there are substantial risks for companies unable or unwilling to manage long-term structural changes effectively.
+It is not just about doing good – impact funds may well deliver strong financial performance, because responsible companies and activities today benefit from increasing public policy support.
+Equally, companies unable or unwilling to manage long-term structural changes effectively face increasing and substantial risks.

 Indulge a passion

 This may not be a route to wealth and should probably represent only a small part of your inheritance spending, but a windfall can allow you to explore a passion for alternative assets, such as art, cars or fine wine.
-This can be done through a conventional fund – there are now ETFs that track wine indices such as the Liv-ex 100 Fine Wine Index, for example.
-Alternatively, you can try to build up a collection yourself.
-Some specialist wine merchants run fine wine marketplaces, allowing individuals both to trade wine and to invest monthly.
+This can be done through a conventional fund – there are now exchange-traded funds that track benchmarks such as the Liv-ex 100 Fine Wine Index, for example.
+Alternatively, you could try to build up a collection yourself.
+Some specialist wine merchants run fine wine marketplaces, allowing individuals both to trade wine and to build up their investments through monthly payments.

 Used without due thought, it is surprising how quickly an inheritance can evaporate.
 A financial adviser or discretionary fund manager can ensure that your assets are invested wisely.
-A financial adviser will manage your basic financial affairs, such as saving for a pension or buying life insurance, while a discretionary fund manager focuses on the investment aspect.
-They should be able to shape the portfolio to suit your long-term financial goals, such as income, capital growth or provision for educational expenses or a retirement home.
+A financial adviser can manage your basic financial affairs, such as saving for a pension or buying life insurance, while a discretionary manager focuses on investment.
+They should be able to shape a portfolio to suit your long-term financial goals, such as income, capital growth, provision for educational expenses or a retirement home.

-The right way to manage an inheritance is probably not limited to one of these options, but rather a blend of two or more, depending on its size.
-This means you are not as exposed if one choice fails to perform as expected.
-Used carefully, an inheritance can be a route to financial freedom.
+The right way to manage an inheritance is probably not limited to one of these options, but a blend of two or more, depending on their size and cost.
+This means you are not as exposed if one choice fails to perform the way you expected.
+Handled carefully, an inheritance can be a route to financial freedom.
 Consider your options carefully and don’t make any sudden decisions.

-An inheritance can be used as a career insurance policy, paying for retraining, to start a secondary job or activity or to invest in a small business.
-Even if it doesn’t earn millions, it can offer a useful fall-back position in the event of sudden unemployment.
+An inheritance can be kept as a career insurance policy, paying for retraining, to start a secondary job or fund an activity that might not promise much income in the short term, or to launch your own small business.